-A total of 117 flora species (consisting of 86 native species, 30 exotic species, and 1 species not determined as native or exotic) were recorded across the six floristic monitoring sites during spring 2022/23, this is three species less than the previous year.
+A total of 119 flora species (consisting of 88 native species, 30 exotic species, and 1 species not determined as native or exotic) were recorded across the six floristic monitoring sites during 2023/24, this is two native species more than the previous year.
 Three High Threat Exotic (HTE) weed species were found within the sites.
 These weeds are considered to be invasive and difficult to control and thus a risk to biodiversity.
-The following sections present detailed results of flora monitoring of open forest and native grassland sites during 2022/2023.
+The following sections present detailed results of flora monitoring of open forest and native grassland sites during 2023/2024.
 A list of all flora species recorded during this survey round is presented in Appendix A. The full floristic monitoring data from spring and autumn has been provided to Aurelia Metals Ltd in Excel format.
 Photographs of each site are included in Appendix B.